 The Botolph Arms: University friends reopen Peterborough pub after 15 months closed

+The Botolph Arms: University friends reopen Peterborough pub and introduce 'digital detox'

-New owners, and long-time friends, are throwing open the doors of The Botolph Arms once again today.
+New owners, and long-time friends, have thrown open the doors of The Botolph Arms once again this week.

 Taking over the reins of the Sam Smith Brewery pub are business partners Oli Robins and David Morrad who met at the University of Westminster.